What is an Asset Class? Understanding Capital Markets

 Description: Trading of commodities on a listed exchange or traded over the counter (OTC).

-Typology: Energy, metals (base, precious, industrial), agricultural, Livestock, spot, future, option.
+Typology: Energy, metals (base, precious, industrial), agricultural, livestock.

 Returns: Appreciation of value.